1998–99 New Jersey Devils season

-The 1998–99 New Jersey Devils season was the 25th season for the National Hockey League franchise that was established on June 11, 1974, and 17th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 1998–99 New Jersey Devils season was the 25th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 17th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
 Despite winning the Atlantic Division and being the top seed in the Eastern Conference, the Devils were eliminated in the first round of the playoffs.

+Regular season

 The Devils' 28 regular-season road wins were the most in the NHL.

-Regular season